nixworks/public/news/2017/09/29/sun-yat-sen-university-research-published-in-the-journal-protein-cell-describes-using-gene-therapy-in-the-removal-of-a-version-of-the-in.md

 ### [2017-09-29](/news/2017/09/29/index.md)

 # Sun Yat-sen University research published in the journal "Protein & Cell" describes using gene therapy in the removal of a version of the inherited blood disorder beta-thalassemia from an artificially-created nuclear transfer-type of cloning-model system of human oocytes.
-The genome editing technology Crispr may one day treat a range of inherited diseases.
+Collectively, this study demonstrated the feasibility of curing this and a range of other inherited diseases using the same genome editing technology of CRISPR.

 A Chinese team corrected the potentially fatal blood disorder beta-thalassemia.